Perlence/PyGuitarPro/docs/index.rst

 ===========

 PyGuitarPro is a package to read, write and manipulate GP3, GP4 and GP5 files.
-Initially PyGuitarPro is a Python port of `AlphaTab`_ which is a HaXe port of `TuxGuitar`_.
+Initially PyGuitarPro is a Python port of `AlphaTab`_ which is a Haxe port of `TuxGuitar`_.

 .. _AlphaTab: http://www.alphatab.net/